sequencemedialimited/sequencemedialimited/README.md

 I love combining **Node** and **Bash**.

-Versions of these **JavaScript** functions were used in a production app.
-I used **Bash** in development to validate the **JS** and then made it a utility in case of failure.
-(The likely cause of any failure would be elsewhere, but at the very least it's useful to confirm that _given the correct settings the **JS** will encrypt and decrypt successfully_).
+Versions of [these `encrypt` and `decrypt` **JavaScript** functions](https://github.com/sequencemedia/crypto) were used in a production Node app.
+I used **Bash** in development to validate the **JS** implementation and then made it a utility in case of failure after release of the app into production.
+(The likely cause of any failure would have been elsewhere, but it's useful to confirm that _given the correct settings_ the **JS** will encrypt and decrypt successfully.)

+---

 ### Modules